nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

-If the ICD receiving the call no longer supports the interface version provided by the loader (due to deprecation), then it should report `VK_ERROR_INCOMPATIBLE_DRIVER` error.
-Otherwise it sets the value pointed by `pSupportedVersion` to the latest interface version supported by both the ICD and the loader and returns `VK_SUCCESS`.
+If the ICD receiving the call no longer supports the interface version provided by the loader (due to deprecation), then it should report VK_ERROR_INCOMPATIBLE_DRIVER error.
+Otherwise it sets the value pointed by "pSupportedVersion" to the latest interface version supported by both the ICD and the loader and returns VK_SUCCESS.

-The ICD should report `VK_SUCCESS` in case the loader provided interface version is newer than that supported by the ICD, as it's the loader's responsibility to determine whether it can support the older interface version supported by the ICD.
-The ICD should also report `VK_SUCCESS` in the case its interface version is greater than the loader's, but return the loader's version.
-Thus, upon return of `VK_SUCCESS` the `pSupportedVersion` will contain the desired interface version to be used by the ICD.
+The ICD should report VK_SUCCESS in case the loader provided interface version is newer than that supported by the ICD, as it's the loader's responsibility to determine whether it can support the older interface version supported by the ICD.
+The ICD should also report VK_SUCCESS in the case its interface version is greater than the loader's, but return the loader's version.
+Thus, upon return of VK_SUCCESS the "pSupportedVersion" will contain the desired interface version to be used by the ICD.

-If the loader receives an interface version from the ICD that the loader no longer supports (due to deprecation), or it receives a `VK_ERROR_INCOMPATIBLE_DRIVER` error instead of `VK_SUCCESS`, then the loader will treat the ICD as incompatible and will not load it for use.
+If the loader receives an interface version from the ICD that the loader no longer supports (due to deprecation), or it receives a VK_ERROR_INCOMPATIBLE_DRIVER error instead of VK_SUCCESS, then the loader will treat the ICD as incompatible and will not load it for use.
 In this case, the application will not see the ICDs `vkPhysicalDevice` during enumeration.